-Our Division worked throughout the summer to prepare for schools re-opening.
-Air-handling units and coils have been pressure washed and pleated air filters have been installed.
-We are attentive to ventilation practices suggested by Alberta Health such as encouraging proper ventilation using open doors and windows, holding classes outside, and holding classes in larger spaces with greater air volume and airflow.
+Our Division has been working in the summer to prepare for schools re-opening.
+Air handling units and coils have been pressure washed and pleated air filters have been installed.
+We are attentive to ventilation practices suggested by Alberta Health such as encouraging proper ventilation using open doors and windows, holding classes outside, and holding classes in larger spaces with greater air volume and air flow.

 Approved cleaning protocols have been put in place in all Division buildings.
 Custodial staff have been trained to identify high touch areas and to know how to clean, sanitize, and disinfect them.
 Soft furnishings that cannot be easily cleaned have been removed from classrooms and common areas.
-More frequent cleaning protocols have been put in place concerning washrooms, high traffic areas, and common areas.
+More frequent cleaning protocols have been put in place with respect to washrooms, high traffic areas, and common areas.
 All schools have approved cleaning supplies as well as microfiber cloths that are sent to be laundered on behalf of staff.

-Staff will work with school principals to identify high-touch surfaces within classrooms and will be trained to wipe them down effectively throughout the day.
+Staff will work with school principals to identify high touch surfaces within classrooms and learn how to wipe them down should it be necessary in the day.

-During our public health inspections, schools will further limit cloth on tables or displays that can be easily touched will be removed as cloth is not easily cleaned, disinfected, and sanitized
+During our public health inspections, schools will further limit cloth on tables or displays that can be easily touched will be removed as cloth is not easily cleaned, disinfected, and sanitized.
+Recently, we have also been informed of the importance of following division practices of ensuring that our cleaning cloths are laundered daily.
+We will also use paper towels if and when this practice cannot be followed.